Minkah Fitzpatrick: Personal life

+Fitzpatrick at a Steelers signing event in 2019.

 Fitzpatrick was born to Melissa and Minkah Fitzpatrick Sr. in Old Bridge, New Jersey.
 Growing up, Fitzpatrick faced financial struggles, particularly in 2011 when Hurricane Irene severely damaged his family's home.
 His father, who had been laid off from his job as a truck mechanic, took on multiple jobs to support the family, while Minkah helped rebuild their home.
 These early hardships instilled in him a strong sense of discipline, faith, and perseverance.
 Fitzpatrick, who was raised in a Christian household, has often spoken about the importance of his faith, citing Bible verses such as Micah 7:8, which he has said helped guide him through difficult times.
 He has remained deeply committed to his family and faith during his career, often crediting them as the foundation of his success both on and off the field.

 Fitzpatrick has four siblings: Justice, Promise, Destiny, and Devine.
 His younger brother, Justice Fitzpatrick, is a high school football player and a top recruit for the class of 2026.
-In June 2024, Justice received a scholarship offer from the University of Alabama, where Minkah played college football, though he would be playing under a different coaching staff.
+In December 2025, Justice signed to play college football at The University of Georgia.

 Fitzpatrick has been in a long-term relationship with Maya Stokes, a fashion model represented by Docherty Talent Agency in Pittsburgh.
 The couple maintains a private life, with Maya keeping a minimal online presence.
-On October 7, 2024, Fitzpatrick and Stokes welcomed their first child, a son named Uzai Fitzpatrick, at the Allegheny Health Network’s labor and delivery unit at Wexford Hospital.
+On October 7, 2024, Fitzpatrick and Stokes welcomed their first child, a son named Uzai Fitzpatrick, at the Allegheny Health Network's labor and delivery unit at Wexford Hospital.
 The delivery was overseen by Dr. Ronald Cypher, the Pittsburgh Steelers’ preferred gynecologist.
 Uzai was born weighing 6 pounds, 8 ounces.